PtychoDV: Vision Transformer-Based Deep Unrolling Network for Ptychographic Image Reconstruction: Numerical Validation

 \subsubsection{Dataset}

-\markuproundthree{We \markup{simulated a} dataset consisting of ground truth complex-valued images (\emph{i.e.,} $\xbm$ in \eqref{equ:fwd}) and ground truth complex-valued probes (\emph{i.e.,} $\Pbm$ in \eqref{equ:fwd}).
-Ground truth images were $800 \times 800$ pixels in size and had assigned density and thickness to model a multi-layer Copper-Tungsten composite material.
-Simulated probes were of $256 \times 256$ pixels.} We simulated 60000, 100, and 100 ground truth samples for training, validation, and testing, respectively.
+{We {simulated a} dataset consisting of ground truth complex-valued images (\emph{i.e.,} $\xbm$ in \eqref{equ:fwd}) and ground truth complex-valued probes (\emph{i.e.,} $\Pbm$ in \eqref{equ:fwd}).
+Ground truth images were {$400 \times 400$} pixels and had assigned density and thickness to model a multi-layer Copper-Tungsten composite material.
+Simulated probes were $256 \times 256$ pixels {with a photon energy of 8.8 keV}.} We simulated 60,000, 100, and 100 ground truth samples for training, validation, and testing, respectively.
 We simulated two types of probes, which we shall refer to as \emph{probe A} and \emph{probe B}.
 We used \emph{probe A} to generate datasets for training and testing, while \emph{probe B} was used only for testing, in order to evaluate the generalization of the pre-trained model on measurements simulated using an unseen probe. \emph{Probe B} was assumed to be unknown in this experiment, while \emph{probe A} was known.
-Different sampling patterns (i.e., $\Dbm_i$ in Equation \eqref{equ:fwd}) were simulated, denoted as \markup{$N$:$L$, where the probe locations form an $\sqrt{N}\times \sqrt{N}$ grid with \markuproundtwo{grid spacing} equal to $L$ \markuproundtwo{pixels}. \markuproundtwo{We experimented with $N$:$L$ values of} $256$:$5$, $121$:$8$, $64$:$11$, $25$:$19$, and $16$:$27$.} The smaller the value of $N$, the sparser the sampling pattern.
+Different sampling patterns (i.e., $\Dbm_i$ in Equation \eqref{equ:fwd}) were simulated, denoted as {$N$:$L$, where the probe locations form an $\sqrt{N}\times \sqrt{N}$ grid with {grid spacing} equal to $L$ {pixels}. {We experimented with $N$:$L$ values of} $256$:$5$, $121$:$8$, $64$:$11$, $25$:$19$, and $16$:$27$.} The smaller the value of $N$, the sparser the sampling pattern.
 The training dataset involves different sampling patterns.
 Figure~\ref{fig:groundtruths} illustrates a sample of ground truth images, $256$:$5$ sampling patterns, and the simulated ground truth probes.
-We followed~\cite{Zhai.etal2021} to use $r_p$, the peak photon rate, to scale the mean of a Poisson distribution to obtain noisy simulated measurements \markuproundthree{
+We followed~\cite{Zhai.etal2021} to use $r_p$, the peak photon rate, to scale the mean of a Poisson distribution to obtain noisy simulated measurements {

-} As $r_p$ increases, the signal-to-noise ratio also increases.
-We take $r_p=10^5$ for our simulated noisy diffraction patterns.
+} As $r_p$ increases, the signal-to-noise ratio also increases. {Assuming a photon detector with 14-bit dynamic range, we} take $r_p=10^5$ for our simulated noisy diffraction patterns.
 Figure~\ref{fig:groundtruths} illustrates a sample of ground truth images, two stimulated ground truth probes, and sampling pattern of $256$:$5$.